-We hope you will join us for the big 20-year anniversary of this incredible community event scheduled for March 13, 2018!
+We hope you will join us for the 21st-annual Empty Bowls event scheduled for March 12, 2019!

 What is Empty Bowls?

 Fueled by a passion for creativity and a desire to help our neighbors in need, Hopkins Public Schools art teachers and leaders at Hopkins Community Education founded our local Empty Bowls fundraiser.
-Since 1999, art students and community potters have created hundreds of unique soup bowls for this soup meal event that supports the work of ResourceWest and ICA Food Shelf in our community.
+Since 1999, art students and community potters have created hundreds of unique soup bowls for this soup meal event that supports the work of ResourceWest and ICA Food Shelf.

 Are there “empty bowls” in our community?

 Our local community support agencies provide much more than food for our neighbors in need.

 - ICA Food Shelf serves the seven communities in and around Hopkins and Minnetonka.
 The food shelf provides food, financial and homelessness prevention services, and employment assistance to over 850 households that use ICA’s programs each month.
 In 2016, more than 1.47 million pounds of food were distributed through the choice-based model food shelf.
 It also provides Hopkins and Minnetonka schools with weekend food and snack programs for students in need.
 The mobile food shelf program helps over 300 neighbors with physical limitations receive fresh food each week.